RHIT-CSSE/csse304/ClassMaterials/Exam1Prep/readme.md

 # Practice

-The best way to prepare for Exam1 is to practice under similar exam conditions.
+The best way to prepare for Exam1 is to review the assignments and to practice under similar exam conditions.
 The SampleExams directory at the root of the repo has previous exams.